NikhilMukraj/spiking-neural-networks/README.md

   - **Lixirnet should expose EEG processing tools**

 - Should also be adapted for a cargo package

+- `IterateAndSpikeCUDA` trait, could be implemented for electrical synapses only to start out

 - Option to subtract 70 mV (or n mV) from Hodgkin Huxley model to set resting potential at n